The Dukes of Hazzard (video game)

-Atari had previously made two separate attempts to release an Atari 2600 video game based on the series, but both versions failed to materialize.
+Atari, Inc. previously made two separate attempts to release an Atari 2600 video game based on the series, but both versions failed to materialize.

 Gameplay

 In the Coleco version, the player controls the General Lee and must drive through Hazzard County.
 The game's premise concerns Daisy Duke, who has been abducted by Jeremiah Stinge.
 The player's goal is to catch Stinge, by passing his blue car, while avoiding Boss Hogg.
 The game ends if the player is stopped by Boss Hogg or if the player wrecks the General Lee.
 The game requires that the player drive at a perfect speed; driving too slow results in the player being caught by Hogg, while driving too fast can result in a vehicle collision with oncoming traffic.
 A rear-view mirror provides the player with a way to look out for Hogg.
 The player must also avoid obstacles such as oil slicks and damaged bridges.
 The game makes use of the ColecoVision's Expansion Module #2 steering wheel/pedal peripheral, and additionally requires that the player shift gears.

 The ZX Spectrum version uses a different premise: Boss Hogg threatens to seize the General Lee as collateral unless Bo Duke and Luke Duke can provide $5,000 owed to him.
 Bo and Luke enter the Annual Hazzard County Cross Country Road Race, hoping to win the first-place prize of $5,000, but Hogg and the Hazzard County police attempt to halt their efforts.
 The game is played as a continuously scrolling roadway, with the General Lee travelling from left to right.
 Controlling the General Lee, the player can change lanes and speed.
 Enemy vehicles can be avoided or destroyed by the player using dynamite sticks.
 However, Daisy and her Jeep must not be destroyed.
 Other enemies include helicopters.